Garry Gilliam

-Garry Montzell Gilliam Jr. (born November 26, 1990) is an American former professional football offensive tackle who played in the National Football League (NFL) for the Seattle Seahawks and San Francisco 49ers.
-He was originally signed as an undrafted free agent by the Seahawks after the 2014 NFL draft.
-He played college football at Penn State.
+Garry Montzell Gilliam Jr. (born November 26, 1990) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Seattle Seahawks and San Francisco 49ers.
+He was signed as an undrafted free agent by the Seahawks after the 2014 NFL draft.
+He played college football for the Penn State Nittany Lions.

 Early life

 Gilliam played high school football at Milton Hershey School in Hershey, Pennsylvania.
 He was an All-American, all-state, and All-Mid-Penn Conference selection.
 Gilliam played tight end and defensive end at Milton Hersey School.
 He recorded 350 receiving yards, 20 receptions, and four receiving touchdowns in his career.
 He also recorded 153 tackles, 12 sacks, and five interceptions.

 College career

 Gilliam was a member of the Penn State Nittany Lions football team from 2009 to 2013.
 He played tight end up to his senior year.
 Before his senior season, he asked head coach Bill O'Brien if he could convert to offensive tackle since he knew that would improve his chances on playing in the NFL.
 He successfully transitioned to the tackle position and started for the Nittany Lions throughout his senior season.